Joe Francis: State

 In 2003, officials in Panama City Beach, Florida, attempted to halt Girls Gone Wild from filming, prompting Francis to sue them for violating his First Amendment rights.
 The same officials arrested Francis for racketeering; he was released on bond.
 At a July 2006 hearing, the judge disallowed most of the evidence and in January 2007 dismissed most of the charges.
 Francis pleaded guilty to record-keeping violations, was fined $1.6 million and sentenced to community service.
 Francis later pleaded guilty for having contraband in his cell.
 He served 339 days and paid over $60,000 in fines.

 In January 2011, Francis brought a group of three women to his home, leading to five charges: three misdemeanor counts of false imprisonment, one of assault causing great bodily injury, and one of dissuading a witness.
 On May 6, 2013, Francis was convicted on all five charges.
 He faced a maximum of five years in prison and/or $13,000 in fines.
-On May 22, 2013, Francis gave an interview to The Hollywood Reporter, in which he claimed the jurors were jealous of "who" he is, calling them "mentally f*cking retarded" and suggesting they "should be euthanized".
+On May 22, 2013, Francis gave an interview to The Hollywood Reporter, in which he claimed the jurors were jealous of "who" he is, calling them "mentally fucking retarded" and suggesting they "should be euthanized".
 Furthermore, he called for the jury to be arrested and executed in prison by firing squad.
 He later apologized for his remarks, saying that he had been manipulated by the media.

 On August 27, 2013, Francis was sentenced to serve at least 270 days in county jail, 36 months' probation, and was ordered to complete a Level 3 anger management course and a year of psychological counseling.
-Francis' attorneys immediately filed a new trial petition.
+Francis's attorneys immediately filed a new trial petition.

 On March 25, 2015, Francis was sentenced to 336 days in jail after pleading no contest to child abuse and prostitution charges stemming from the filming of underage girls during taping of the Girls Gone Wild series in the popular spring break destination of Panama City, Florida.
 However, the judge credited him for a year of time previously served in Reno, Nevada, and so he did not serve any additional jail time.
 He was placed on a six month period of probation and barred from filming in the area for a period of three years.
-His lawyers claimed that the girls had lied about their ages to a camera man and that the footage was never published.
+His lawyers claimed that the girls had lied about their ages to a cameraman and that the footage was never published.